SEND and Inclusion at St Peter's Infant School

 Arrangements for pupils with a disability

 At times, a few children at St Peter’s Infant School may have disabilities and need additional resources or adaptations made.
 The school is committed to providing a learning environment that allows these children as full access as possible to all areas.
 Parents of children with disabilities are asked to provide the Headteacher with details of the disability as soon as a school place is offered.
 A meeting will then be arranged between the Headteacher, SENDCO and parents to discuss the difficulties the child’s disability might face within the life of the school and how these can be overcome.
-Advice and assistance from the Education Office or specialist agencies may be sought in assessing the necessary alterations / adaptations that may be required to accommodate the needs of the child.
+Advice and assistance from the Education Office or specialist agencies may be sought in assessing the necessary alterations / adaptations that may be required to accommodate the needs of the child and to support their access into and around the building where feasible.
 Arrangements and any reasonable adjustments necessary that can be made to enable the child to participate fully in all lessons and activities will then be made and implemented.
 This may include briefing staff, employing support staff, acquiring special equipment, rearranging furniture and making minor adaptations to the building and may take time to put into place ready for the child to begin at St Peter’s.
-The school’s accommodation has been improved recently - there is access to all classrooms via ramps from the outside and an adult toilet for the disabled has been installed which can also be accessed by children.
+The school’s accommodation has been improved - there is access to all classrooms via ramps from the outside and an adult toilet for the disabled has been installed which can also be accessed by children.

 SEND Information Report and SEND Information